akasha/akasha/README.md

 * This project took inspiration and some techniques from:
     * [TSJS-lib-generator](https://github.com/microsoft/TSJS-lib-generator): a WebIDL to Typescript types project.
     * [jsinterop-generator](https://github.com/google/jsinterop-generator): A closure externs to Java project.

+* The antlr parser grammar for the WebIDL format was originally sourced from the [antlr/grammars-v4](https://github.com/antlr/grammars-v4/blob/master/webidl/WebIDL.g4) project.